jglick/wfdev/outline.md

 * plugin integrations can be leveraged for much richer workflow options
 * but a conceptual shift, needs a little extra effort

+## Agenda

+* overview of special requirements for Pipeline compatibility in plugins
+* how to convert a plugin working in freestyle to work the same in Pipeline
+* developing special support for Pipeline
+* higher-level Groovy syntax

 # How Pipeline Differs

 ## Your workflow as code, not UI